 - You should also check your wheels carefully for damage after any accident or major impact such as running through a pot-hole.

 - If you are in any doubt about maintenance, inspection, repair or any other aspect of owning your Hunt Bike Wheels then you should contact a qualified cycle mechanic or contact us.

 IMPACT DAMAGE, POTHOLES, ACCIDENTS & HARD RIDING

-• HUNT rims can be damaged through impact/s by rocks, potholes and other road and trail obstacles.
+- HUNT rims can be damaged through impact/s by rocks, potholes and other road and trail obstacles.
 This damage is not covered under our warranty, but we will be happy to help.
-Email or call us and we will work to get your wheels fixed at a reduced cost to you as part of our crash replacement policy.
+Contact us and we will work to get your wheels fixed at a reduced cost to you as part of our Crash Replacement policy.

-• Crashing your bike can exert forces upon a wheel much higher than experienced through normal riding.
+- Crashing your bike can exert forces upon a wheel much higher than experienced through normal riding.
 This can result in damage to the wheel components which could render them unsafe to use.
 Even if no damage is initially visible the wheels should be thoroughly inspected after an accident by a qualified and experienced cycle mechanic or us before the wheels are ridden again.
-If a component of your wheel is damaged, we will happily put this right at a reduced cost to you as part of our crash replacement policy – please email or phone us for details.
+If a component of your wheel is damaged, we will happily put this right at a reduced cost to you as part of our Crash Replacement policy – please contact us for details.

 *Charges may apply for maintenance work, but we will always confirm these with you before any work is carried out.